 Even if you have already paid for the rental, have a credit card ready for deposit.
 The credit card must have the driver’s name on it and be valid for another three months.
-Even if your partner, wife or husband has a credit card with the same number on it and wants to pay for the rental, rental companies will not accept it.
+Even if your partner, wife, or husband has a credit card with the same number on it and wants to pay for the rental, rental companies will not accept it.
 They only want the card with the driver’s name on it.

-If you, as a driver cannot provide such a card, your only way to avoid deposit is to purchase the full insurance at the counter desk or add a second driver to your contract.
+If you, as a driver cannot provide such a card, your only way to avoid a deposit is to purchase the full insurance at the counter desk or add a second driver to your contract.

-Be aware, most car rental companies only accept Visa and MasterCard.
+Be aware, that most car rental companies only accept Visa and MasterCard.
 No American Express.
 And don’t forget to set a travel notice for Spain with your bank.

-What I noticed, after renting a car in different parts of Spain, is that hidden charges are a big thing.
+What I noticed (after renting a car in different parts of Spain) is that hidden charges are a big thing.

-There are the airport surcharge fee and tax.
+There are the airport surcharge fee and taxes.
 Many countries in Europe actually include that in the price that you see online.
 Well, Spain does not.
 At least most of the time.
 What it means, since we are renting at the airport, we will need to pay from a few euros up to twenty-five euros.
 Just something to remember.

 If you can, book a car with a fuel policy of Full to Full.
 In this case, everything is simple.
 You get a car with a full tank, you return a car with a full tank.
 Everybody is happy.